STEM Center USA Summer Camps

 About

 STEM Center USA Summer Camps offer summer STEM camps where students work on robotics, game design, coding, electronics, 3D printing, maker and DIY creations, soldering, and creative robotics.
-Camps follow a structured sample day that includes check in and connection time, camper warm up, a deep dive into STEM, snack breaks, project work time, and a wrap-up and show-and-tell period.
+The program’s experiential curriculum has students learning how to build robots, code programs, and make inventions, with activities that gradually increase in difficulty.
+A sample camp day includes time to check in and connect, warm up, dive into STEM topics, engage with projects, and wrap up by showing what they worked on.

 • Ages: 5–18 years old

-STEM Center USA has been involved in community efforts such as supporting STEM educational opportunities in Claremont schools, sponsoring the Claremont Educational Foundation’s annual Family Coding Night event, becoming a vendor for 12+ homeschool charters, and offering federal programs and Migrant Education Program support.
-The organization has been featured on Season 7, Episode 6 of ABC’s Shark Tank, received offers from Chris Sacca and Lori Greiner, launched two successful Kickstarter campaigns for the Pi-Bot and The Technical Alphabet, and was awarded a $50,000 grant from Lending Tree’s inaugural small business contest.
-Melissa and Lavanya have spoken at TEDxCPP and were invited to the Official Residence of the Vice President, where they were recognized by former Vice President Joe Biden and Dr. Jill Biden.
+STEM Center USA has been featured on Season 7, Episode 6 of ABC’s Shark Tank and received two offers from Chris Sacca and Lori Greiner.
+The organization was awarded a $50,000 grant from Lending Tree in its inaugural small business contest, selected from over 1,100 applicants.
+Melissa and Lavanya have been invited to the Official Residence of the Vice President and recognized by former Vice President Joe Biden and Dr. Jill Biden, and they have spoken at TEDxCPP on “Roots of STEM Education.”

 • Ages: 5–18 years old

-STEM Center USA has been involved in community efforts such as supporting STEM educational opportunities in Claremont schools, sponsoring the Claremont Educational Foundation’s annual Family Coding Night event, becoming a vendor for 12+ homeschool charters, and offering federal programs and Migrant Education Program support.
-The organization has been featured on Season 7, Episode 6 of ABC’s Shark Tank, received offers from Chris Sacca and Lori Greiner, launched two successful Kickstarter campaigns for the Pi-Bot and The Technical Alphabet, and was awarded a $50,000 grant from Lending Tree’s inaugural small business contest.
-Melissa and Lavanya have spoken at TEDxCPP and were invited to the Official Residence of the Vice President, where they were recognized by former Vice President Joe Biden and Dr. Jill Biden.
+STEM Center USA has been featured on Season 7, Episode 6 of ABC’s Shark Tank and received two offers from Chris Sacca and Lori Greiner.
+The organization was awarded a $50,000 grant from Lending Tree in its inaugural small business contest, selected from over 1,100 applicants.
+Melissa and Lavanya have been invited to the Official Residence of the Vice President and recognized by former Vice President Joe Biden and Dr. Jill Biden, and they have spoken at TEDxCPP on “Roots of STEM Education.”

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.